microsoft/rnx-kit/text/0002-react-native-standard-api.md

 approach for how the code for this effort should be created and organised.
 The most likely approach will involve a monorepo (similar to [`rnx-kit`](https://github.com/microsoft/rnx-kit)) where each module will be its own dedicated package.
-For now, we will suggest that implementations for all supported platforms be present in the one package.
-We won't have `/packages/battery-manager-ios` and `/packages/battery-manager-android`, only `/packages/battery-manager`.
+For starters, we will suggest that implementations for "core" supported platforms (i.e. Android, iOS, macOS, Windows) be present in the one package — we won't have `/~/battery-manager-android` and `/~/battery-manager-ios`, only `/~/battery-manager`.
+However, it should still be possible to have additional platform specific implementations, e.g.
+`/~/battery-manager-tvos`.
+These should also be treated as first class citizens and be recognized by all tooling.

 This should allow for different people to work on different modules at the same time, while having a coherent infra to rely on for testing, publishing, etc.